datacraft-dsc/DEPs/0/README.md

 Operations may be considered to have "Content" which is equivalent to the executable code of the Operation.
 This may or may not be possible to share between different execution environments.

+## Convex Network

+The Convex Network is a public service utility which can be used for digital value exchange withing the data economy.

+Use of the DEP standards does not require using Convex, however Datacraft provides several useful facilities on the Convex network which may be of value to the data economy, including:

+- Value exchange / transactions using Tokens
+- Establishing immutable provenance records
+- Providing a Universal Resolver for DIDs / DDOs

 ## Data Asset

 An Asset that represents a single data object that can be utilised in the data ecosystem.